-Feedbacz (2006) is a structured improvisation for saxophone and computer inspired by Steve Baczkowski.
-It can be performed with a 4-channel or 8-channel playback system.
-A number of spectral processing techniques are employed to alter the sound of the sax in real-time.
+The performer is given a series of time frames within which to improvise based on a changing set of parameters and a graphic score.
+As the performer progresses a variety of processing techniques are employed to alter the sounds of the instrument.
 One of the techniques involves what I call a spectral freezer.
-As the performer is playing the audio is transformed into the frequency domain and snapshots of overtone information is recorded into a series of different buffers.
-The information stored in the buffers is then fed through a feedback loop before being transformed back into the time domain.
-The results of this process produce resonating (i.e. frozen) overtones.
-The fundamental pitch and amplitude of the instrument are also tracked by the computer.
-This information is used to feed the XY coordinates of a multi-channel spatializer in order to move the sound of the saxophone around the space.
-Other aspects of the piece involve more traditional processing tools such as cross-synthesis and ring modulation.
+As the performer is playing, the audio is transformed into the frequency domain and snapshots of overtone information are recorded into a series of buffers.
+The information stored in the buffers is then fed through feedback loops before being transformed back into the time domain.
+The results of this process produces resonating (i.e. frozen) overtones.
+The fundamental pitch and amplitude of the instrument are also tracked by the computer and used to control parameters of cross-synthesis, ring modulation, and spatialization.

 Below are two recordings to hear how different performers approach the piece.
 The first is from November 5, 2006 in Lutkin Hall at Northwestern University, performed by Masahito Sugihara.
 The second is from September 7, 2019 in the Performing Arts Center at Kansas City Kansas Community College, performed by Drew Whiting.